yamanoku/vuefes-japan-2023/pages/en.md

 To avoid these issues and effectively implement client-side routing, various router libraries like Vue Router have been developed.
 These libraries utilize the History API in a hidden manner.

-While routers allow you to notify the browser about screen transitions, the browser does not provide information on when exactly this notification should be sent.
+While routers allow you to notify the browser about page transitions, the browser does not provide information on when exactly this notification should be sent.
 This means that implementations that deliberately delay the timing of the notification, such as using `setTimeout`, are necessary.

 A new solution being formulated to address these challenges is the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).

 The Navigation API resolves issues with client-side routing that could not be addressed by the History API.

-By utilizing this API, you can be notified about the start and end of screen transitions, and it becomes possible to use interceptors for restoring scroll positions and adjusting focus locations, among other functionalities.
+By utilizing this API, you can be notified about the start and end of page transitions, and it becomes possible to use interceptors for restoring scroll positions and adjusting focus locations, among other functionalities.

 In particular, there are useful features for various situations, not only when moving forward through pages, but also when using the back button, reloading the page, and more.
 This is expected to enhance the user experience while ensuring accessibility.